- Lender Resources

 Yes, it’s true that you should keep creditor accounts open and active.
 But, too many credit cards open can have a negative impact on credit and lead to the use of direct payday loans to make monthly payments.
 A good rule of thumb for a high credit score is to have no more than two to three cards open at any given time.
 Any more than that will show that you are willing to take on a large amount of debt, which isn’t good for the FICO score.

 7. What is your debt-to-income ratio?

 As we discussed earlier, it’s important to have income coming in to help you pay debts.
-However, if you have too much debt or too little income, then your debt-to-income ratio ican vary by quite a bit.
+However, if you have too much debt or too little income, then your debt-to-income ratio can vary by a bit.
 Same goes with the amount of direct payday lenders you’re working with.
 The more active loans you have outstanding the more you’re going to see an increase in interest rates.
-Debt-to-income ratio describes the amount of debt you have in relation to the amount of income you have coming in each month.
+Debt-to-income ratio describes the amount of debt you have to the amount of income you have coming in each month.
 A good rule of thumb for a high score is to keep debt to income ratio at no higher than 35%.